ProboConnect/product-configurator/README.md

   />
 ```

 If you need deliveries you need to add an address as well.
-Due to web component limitations this cannot be done by prop.
+Due to web component limitations, this cannot be done by prop.

 ```javaScript
 await window.proboConfigurator